jeevanjoseph/oci-quickstart-cloudnative/README.md

 4. Configure the stack
    1. **Database Name** - You can choose to provide a database name (optional)
    2. **Node Count** - Select if you want to deploy one or two application instances.
-   3. **Availability Domain**  - Select any availability domain to create the resources.
+   3. **Availability Domain**  - Select the availability domain where you have Always Free compute resources.
 If you run in to service limits, you could try another availability domain.
+   > In regions with multiple availability domains, Always Free compute resources are available only in one of the availability domains.
+To find where your Always Free compute resources are, navigate to `Home > Governance > Limits, Quotas and Usage`.
+Select Compute as the service and cycle through the availability domains in the scope drop-down.
+The service limit column shows the limits for each reosurce type.
+Always Free compute resources are VMs of shape `VM.Standard.E2.1.Micro`.
+Check for this shape, and you will see one AD where you were allocated capacity.
+Note that paid services are always available in all availability domains where applicable.
 5. Review the information and click Create buton.
    > The upload can take a few seconds, after which you will be taken to the newly created stack
 6. On Stack details page, click on `Terraform Actions > Apply`